James Outman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves allow the first-fewest home runs in baseball (136 total, one per game).
+- The Braves surrender the second-fewest home runs in baseball (140 total, 1.1 per game).

-- The righty's last time out came on Saturday against the San Francisco Giants, when he went seven innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Saturday against the San Francisco Giants, when the left-hander tossed six innings, surrendering two earned runs while allowing six hits.

+- In 10 games this season, the 29-year-old has amassed a 2.85 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .262 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.